 Epidemiologists are public health professionals who investigate patterns and causes of disease and injury in humans.
 They seek to reduce the risk and occurrence of negative health outcomes through research, community education, and health policy.

 Epidemiologists work in offices and laboratories, usually at health departments for state and local governments, in hospitals, and at colleges and universities.
+Epidemiologists are also employed in the federal government by agencies such as the Centers for Disease Control and Prevention (CDC).
 Some do fieldwork to conduct interviews and collect samples for analyses.
 Fieldwork may bring epidemiologists into contact with infectious disease, but the risk is minimal because they receive appropriate training and take extensive precautions before interacting with samples or patients.

 Epidemiologists need at least a master’s degree from an accredited college or university.
 Most epidemiologists have a master’s degree in public health (MPH) or a related field, and some have completed a doctoral degree in epidemiology or medicine.

 The median annual wage for epidemiologists was $70,820 in May 2016.